 \section{ReverbFX Dataset}

 We release the \emph{ReverbFX} dataset\footnote{\url{https://sp-uhh.github.io/reverbfx}}, comprising 1,846 \acp{RIR}, with RT60 times ranging from 0.31 to 52.08 seconds.
 A histogram of RT60 times is shown in Figure~\ref{fig:histogram}.
-All \acp{RIR} were generated using four publicly available audio plugins, with further details provided in Section~\ref{sec:plugins}.
-To measure each \ac{RIR}, a Dirac impulse was used as the input signal; this was created from a WAV file in which the first sample is set to 1 and all subsequent samples are set to 0.
-The reverb effects were applied using \emph{DawDreamer}~\cite{dawdreamer}, a Python API that provides essential DAW functionalities, including integration of Steinberg VST plugins.
+All \acp{RIR} are generated using four publicly available audio plugins (see Section~\ref{sec:plugins}) and measured using a discrete-time unit impulse as the input signal.
+The reverb effects are applied via \emph{DawDreamer}~\cite{dawdreamer}, a Python API providing DAW functionality, including support for VST plugins.

-For each plugin, we utilized both factory and custom presets.
-To further increase variation in the resulting audio effects, we generated 14 randomized versions of each preset by modifying two randomly selected parameters from a predefined subset (e.g., delay time and low cut).
+For each plugin, we utilize both factory and custom presets.
+To further increase variation in the resulting audio effects, we generate 14 randomized versions of each preset by modifying two randomly selected parameters from a predefined subset (e.g., delay time and low cut).
 This procedure results in a total of 15 impulse responses per preset.
-For all configurations, the dry/wet parameter was explicitly set to 1 to ensure a fully wet signal.
+For all configurations, the dry/wet parameter is set to 1 to ensure a fully wet signal.